-The Goodman Center provides an array of services which include individual psychotherapy (ages 5 and up), marital/couple and family therapy, and psychoeducational groups in specialized topic areas (i.e., Parenting Skills Training).
-In addition, a wide range of psychological, diagnostic, and psychoeducational evaluations are conducted for children, adolescents, and adults daily at the Goodman Center which include testing to determine giftedness, autism spectrum disorder, ADHD, learning disorders, behavioral disorders, personality and mental disorders, and neuropsychological evaluations (when available.).
+The Goodman Center provides an array of services which include individual psychotherapy (ages 5 and up), marital/couple and family therapy.
+In addition, a wide range of psychological, diagnostic, and psychoeducational evaluations are conducted for children, adolescents, and adults daily at the Goodman Center which include testing to determine giftedness, autism spectrum disorder, ADHD, learning disorders, behavioral disorders, personality and mental disorders.

-Currently the Goodman Center is contracted with Miami-Dade County Public Schools to conduct psychoeducational evaluations.
 Most referrals for assessments are either self-referred or parent-referred, but also come from a variety of other sources and community agencies, such as Miami Dade College, Florida International University, Chrysalis Health Center, Citrus Health Network, and by other professionals (psychiatrists, neurologists, and pediatricians).
 These services are provided in both English and Spanish.
 Cases may also include referrals from the courts, other universities, the Florida Department of Children and Families, foster care and adoption services, and other agencies.
 In keeping with the mission and philosophy of Albizu University, students are trained to be sensitive and responsive to cultural and ethnic issues while providing quality service to the community.

-The Goodman Center houses four training programs, which are the Doctoral Program in Clinical Psychology, Master's in Psychology Program with major in Marriage & Family Therapy, Speech and Language Pathology Program, and the Doctor in Clinical Psychology Internship Program, which holds membership in the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The Goodman Center houses three training programs, which are the Doctoral Program in Clinical Psychology, the Speech and Language Pathology Program, and the Doctor in Clinical Psychology Internship Program, which holds membership in the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Both the Doctor in Psychology (Psy.D.) in Clinical Psychology and the Internship Programs are accredited by the American Psychological Association's Commission on Accreditation and the Master of Science in Speech and Language Pathology Program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
 The Center is committed to training professionals who are culturally competent when working with diverse populations, and all graduate students providing services are under the supervision of licensed professionals.
 DIPLOMA PROGRAM